-Ever had that moment when you’re relaxing, with a glass of something cool and sparkling, looking out over your favourite beach; it’s sunset and you’re filled with a sense of peace about the earth?
+Ever had that moment when you’re relaxing, looking out over your favourite beach; it’s sunset and you’re filled with a sense of joy and optimism?
 It’s one of those times when you utter the fateful words: “maybe we should buy a property here”.

 We’ve all done it.
 But before you end up making a decision you could regret later, let’s take a cold, hard look at the reasons why buying a holiday house as an investment is generally not a good idea.